MaimonLab/Corrosiff/README.md

 - A real README.

+- Testing has gotten reaaaaaal lax...

 - More methods for estimating "lifetime" (e.g. RLD, MLE...)

-- Phasor!

 - `mask` methods for `tau_d` or for `.tiff` files.